sharkbytedev/TrackThatPrice/README.md

    `$ php artisan migrate`
    `$ php artisan migrate --seed # Optionally, add --seed to fill the database with auto-generated users and products`

 6. Run `start.bat` to run the app.
-By default, it is hosted at `http://localhost:8000`
+By default, the app is hosted at `http://localhost:8000`